reproot-files

 reproot-env.yaml - the environment settings file

-The home folder is a folder that on Windows, Mac, and Linux computers can be expressed using the ~.
-You can check what your home folder is in Stata by running cd ~.
-The output you see on your screen is your home folder.
+This settings file must be saved in your home folder.
+The home folder is a directory that, on Windows, Mac, and Linux computers, can be referenced using ~.
+You can check your home folder in Stata by running cd ~.
+The output displayed is your home folder.

-The reproot-env.yaml file has three settings: recursedepth, paths and skipdirs.
+The reproot-env.yaml file has three settings: recursedepth, paths, and skipdirs.

 recursedepth